AI with dataflows

 - The date on which an invoice might be paid, and so on.

 The output of a Regression model is the predicted value.

 The input table containing the training data for a Regression model must have a numeric column as the outcome column, which identifies the known outcome values.

-The process of creation for a Regression model follows the same steps as other AutoML models, described in the section Configuring the ML model inputs above.
+The process of creation for a Regression model follows the same steps as other AutoML models, described in the previous section, Configure the ML model inputs.